Boal: Festivities

-It is also worth mentioning the fortnightly market that takes place in Boal, hosted on every alternate Mondays.
+A fortnightly market takes place in Boal, hosted on every alternate Mondays.
 In addition, there are also several cattle markets during the year.
 Two of them are hosted in the fairground of Boal on the second Saturday of October and on the last one of April, and other two are hosted in the La Bobia range: on May 29, that of San Fernando and on June 26 that of San Pelayo.